An itching nose is a common complaint among CPAP users, but there are ways to prevent this most annoying situation.

 Repeatedly scratching is not the solution.

-“To prevent an itchy nose while using your CPAP, be sure your mask and supplies are replaced and cleaned regularly to prevent bacteria buildup,” says Michael Trufant, Business Development Manager of Aeroflow Industrial Clinic which specializes in providing sleep studies, CPAP treatment options and quality care to sleep apnea patients nationwide.
+“To prevent an itchy nose while using your CPAP, be sure your mask and supplies are replaced and cleaned regularly to prevent bacteria buildup,” says Michael Trufant, sleep therapy manager with Aeroflow Industrial Clinic which specializes in providing sleep studies, CPAP treatment options and quality care to sleep apnea patients nationwide.

 Trufant adds, “One easy way to keep your mask, hose and reservoir sanitized is to use the SoClean (an automated CPAP cleaner and sanitizer).